 Supporting local businesses

-After listening to feedback from local businesses, the Parramatta Light Rail Business Reference Group has agreed with the light rail infrastructure works contractor Parramatta Connect that construction will not take place on Eat Street between the hours of 6pm and midnight without prior consultation, meaning businesses can operate with minimal disruption during the evening trade.
+After listening to feedback from local businesses, construction did not take place on Eat Street between the hours of 6pm and midnight without prior consultation, meaning businesses could operate with minimal disruption during the evening trade.

 Parramatta Light Rail will provide a boost to businesses, with around 28,000 people expected to get on and off light rail services everyday by 2026, with stops located in and around ‘Eat Street’ and Parramatta Square.

 The construction of major public transport infrastructure is governed by a number of conditions including working with communities on mitigation measures.
-Transport for NSW is aiming to build the light rail infrastructure on Eat Street as quickly as possible with as little disruption to your business, by working with our contractors Parramatta Connect to ensure:
+Transport for NSW worked with our contractor Parramatta Connect to ensure construction was completed quickly as possible with as little disruption to businesses.
+This included:

 - No more than four nights worked over seven days